 The main reason for tuberculosis now being global society’s enemy number one in terms of infectious diseases is that treatment of another infectious disease – HIV/AIDS – has become that much better.
 In other words, HIV is no longer the number one killer.
 In 2016, about a million people died of AIDS-related diseases according to the UN programme UNAIDS, a halving since 2005 when roughly 1.9 million people were estimated to have died.

-“It is an unpleasant first place that tuberculosis now holds,” says Knut Lönnroth, Professor of Social Medicine at the Department of Public Health Sciences at Karolinska Institutet and director of the new Centre for Tuberculosis Research, which was inaugurated in March 2018.
+“It is an unpleasant first place that tuberculosis now holds,” says Knut Lönnroth, Professor of Social Medicine at the Department of Global Public Health at Karolinska Institutet and director of the new Centre for Tuberculosis Research, which was inaugurated in March 2018.